LFITaskForce/engine/design.md

 #### Offline simulators

 The pattern from above can also be applied to cases where data has been collected offline: With an offline dataset we want to ensure that rows of dataset are always sampled together.
-We register the dataset and to our model, and `engine.sample` will internally take care to draw the output corresponding to the input:
+We register the dataset with our model. `engine.sample` will internally take care to draw the output corresponding to the input by using a pointer to the row that was sampled previously:

 ```python
 @engine.dataset({'inputs': torch.tensor([[...], [...]]), 'outputs': ...})